3d: Dependent Data Descriptions for Verified Validation¶

 In any case, to compile the C code produced by EverParse, you need to add to the include path the subdirectory

-, defines the name of the C include file that provides definitions forEVERPARSE_INPUT_STREAM_BASE
+--input_stream, defines the name of the C include file that provides definitions forEVERPARSE_INPUT_STREAM_BASEand its associated functions.

 Alternate mode: generating a Makefile¶